cocotb/cocotb/docs/source/quickstart.rst

 ****************
 Quickstart Guide
 ****************
-The following sections describe, in short with examples, how to setup a few minimal cocotb testcases, how to run the simulation and how to view the generated waveform.
+This guide describe some minimal cocotb testcase examples, with instructions for running simulations, and steps to view the generated waveforms.
 For a thorough explanation about the cooctb testbench concepts used in this quickstart guide, refer to the :ref:`writing_tbs` page.

 Prerequisites
 =============
 Before starting, install the :ref:`prerequisites<install-prerequisites>` and cocotb itself: ``pip install cocotb``

-Run ``cocotb-config --version`` in a terminal window to verify that cocotb is installed.

-The examples described are made to work with the `Icarus Verilog <https://steveicarus.github.io/iverilog/>`_ simulator.
+Verify installation and version with the ``cocotb-config --version`` command.

-However, any other supported Verilog simulator can be used as well.
+Examples use `Icarus Verilog <https://steveicarus.github.io/iverilog/>`_ for simulation, but any supported Verilog simulator can be used.
 See :ref:`simulator-support` for a comprehensive list of the supported simulators.

 The code for the following example is available in the cocotb sources:
 :reposrc:`examples/doc_examples/quickstart <examples/doc_examples/quickstart>`.

-The files can also be downloaded directly here:
+The files can be downloaded directly here:

    * :download:`simple_module.sv <../../examples/doc_examples/quickstart/simple_counter.sv>`
    * :download:`cocotb_test_simple_module.py <../../examples/doc_examples/quickstart/simple_counter_testcases.py>`